Ming-DeMers/CSA-Website/design-plan/design-journey.md

 > List **all** the content you plan to include your website.
 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

-- TODO: content 1
-- TODO: content 2
-- TODO: content 3
+- About information text
+- Event information text
+- Photos of EBoard
+- Photos of events/people at events
+- Images of CSA logo
-- ...
+- FAQ text

 ### Content Justification (Milestone 2)